 Also powerful, but in a completely different vein, was Positive: A Memoir by Paige Rawl.
 Paige’s story was not related so much to a learning disability, but her exposure to discrimination and intense bullying due to an illness beyond her control.
 Her story was both moving and infuriating but, because of her experiences, Paige found a positive path and became instrumental in framing anti-bullying legislation in the state of Indiana that helps protect all individuals with disabilities.

 Most recently, my reading has included books by a dynamic presenter and author Jonathan Mooney.
-His The Short Bus: A Journey Beyond Normal and Normal Sucks: Learning to Live, Learn, and Thrive Outside the Lines were relatable, educational, and entertaining.
+His The Short Bus: A Journey Beyond Normal and Normal Sucks: Learning to Live, Learn, and Thrive Outside the Lines was relatable, educational, and entertaining.
 One of the things I especially love about reading is being able to share my favorites with others.
 One way Springer School and Center is encouraging community reflection is through hosting a book club.
 For our inaugural book club we will be sharing our thoughts on Jonathan’s book The Short Bus: A Journey Beyond Normal.
 And following this, we are excited to be hosting a presentation by Jonathan Mooney, himself.
 If you’d like to learn more about the upcoming events or register for the book club or Jonathan’s presentation on October 1, 2020, check out Springer School and Center’s workshop page on our website.

 Blogger Lisa Bruns, M.Ed., Special Education, shares her expertise of students with learning disabilities.
 As a special educator, she has expert knowledge of interventions and accommodations that students may need to succeed in and out of the classroom.
 If you have questions, please contact Center Director Lisa Bruns at .